-The Sawyer River Trail near Bartlett, NH about 17 miles West of Conway is a White Mountains biking adventure through a remote and scenic river valley nestled within the heart of the White Mountains National Forest.
-It follows the path of the old Sawyer River Railroad, a logging line that operated along the Sawyer River in Livermore, NH for 51 years during the heyday of logging operations in the area.
-Already in decline by 1928, it ceased operations after a flood swept away most of its tracks the year before.
+The Sawyer River Trail near Bartlett, NH located about 17 miles West of Conway is a mountain biking adventure through a remote and scenic river valley nestled within the heart of the White Mountains National Forest.
+It follows the path of the old Sawyer River Railroad, one of the last logging railroads to operate in the White Mountains.
+It ran along the Sawyer River in Livermore, NH from 1877 to about 1937.
+The 8 mile route twisted and turned up the narrow valley of the Sawyer River, a large tributary of the Saco River, above Bartlett at the south end of Crawford Notch.
+The railroad ceased operations after a flood swept away most of it's tracks in 1936.

-The 7.5 mile (one-way) Sawyer River Trail is not your typical Rail Trail.
-Half the route travels on Sawyer River Road, a lightly traveled, dirt woods road that is closed during the winter.
+Today, half of the Sawyer River Trail travels on Sawyer River Road, a lightly used dirt woods road that is closed during the winter months.
 The other half of the route provides mountain bikers with a more rugged experience over singletrack.
-Besides the grand scenery, signs of the old logging days can be discovered all along the trail, from ghost towns to logging camp artifacts… if you take the time to look.
+Besides the grand scenery of tall peaks and the special, spirited scent of the finest live stands of Spruce trees in the area, old logging days can be discovered all along the trail – from ghost towns to logging camp artifacts… if you take the time to look.

 Where to begin your mountain bike ride depends on whether you prefer to tackle the singletrack section first, from the southern trailhead (Kangamagus Highway), or to start off easy on Sawyer River Road, from the northern trailhead (Rt 302).
 Starting from the south requires crossing the Swift River (there is no bridge).
 You can pick your way across the wide Swift River on stepping stones fairly easily during the summer, when the water level is typically low.
 However, it can be treacherous during periods of heavy rain or in early Spring when the water is highest due to snow melt.
 No matter where you choose to begin your mountain bike trek, you are in for a great mountain bike adventure through the heart of the White Mountain National Forest.